 A will is a legal document that names how a person’s property will be distributed after their death.
 In order for a will to be valid, the person must have what is called “testamentary capacity.”
 This means that they must understand the nature and extent of their property, and must be able to identify the people who would inherit under the will.
 In Texas, there are specific requirements for proving testamentary capacity in probate court.
-This blog post will explore those requirements and provide tips on how to prove testamentary capacity in a Texas probate court.
+The Long v.
+Long, 196 S.W.3d 460 (Tex.
+App. — Dallas 2006, no pet.) case explores those requirements.

 In order to have a valid will in Texas, the person making the will (the “testator”) must have what is called “testamentary capacity.”
 Testamentary capacity is the mental ability to understand the nature of a will and make key decisions about a will at the time of its creation and execution.